+Worried about the amount of fat you eat?
+Many people have become obsessed with the fat content of food; they are eating almost completely fat-free diets.
+But for good health, we need fat as much as protein, carbohydrates, vitamins & minerals in our diet.
+It is the type of fat that’s important.
 Saturated fats – animal fats from meat and dairy are generally solid at room temperature (e.g. butter, lard).
-Saturated fats are unnecessary and potentially harmful – their intake should be restricted.
-By contrast, Essential Fatty Acids (EFAs) are unsaturated fats that are typically oils at room temperature.
-They are vital to the body yet we cannot make them ourselves they need to be a regular part of our daily diet.
-What makes saturated fats ‘bad and EFAs good relates to their function in the body.
+Saturated fats are unnecessary and potentially harmful.
+They are vital to the body, yet we cannot make them ourselves.
+However, they need to be a regular part of our daily diet.
+What makes saturated fats “bad” and EFAs “good” relates to their function in the body.

-Hormones EFAs are needed for the production of hormones and prostaglandins which regulate many important functions in the body including inflammation, nerve transmission, heart function and hormonal cycles.
-When saturated fats are converted to prostaglandins their effect is pro-inflammatory.
+Hormones.
+We need EFAs for the production of hormones and prostaglandins.
+That, in turn, regulates many vital functions in the body, including inflammation, nerve transmission, heart function and hormonal cycles.
 Essential fatty acids, found in evening primrose oil, flaxseed oil or borage oil, can be taken daily to promote the healthy functioning of the uterus and help regulate hormone production.
-These essential fatty acids should be taken with vitamin E, which also helps stabilize hormones.
+We should take these essential fatty acids with vitamin E, which helps stabilize hormones.

-Brain development brain tissue contains a very high concentration of fatty acids and is particularly high in DHA from fish.
-Adequate levels are particularly important for the rapid brain and neural development that occurs in early life.
+Brain development – brain tissue contains a very high concentration of fatty acids and is exceptionally high in DHA from fish.
+Adequate levels are crucial for rapid brain and neural development in early life.

-EFAs are unsaturated fats they tend to go rancid quickly.
-As a result they are commonly removed from processed foods to help extend shelf lives.
+Unsaturated EFAs – tend to go rancid quickly.
 If you are deficient in EFAs, you will probably start to see subtle warning signals such as dry skin, lifeless hair, cracked nails, fatigue, dry eyes and high blood pressure.
-With time, if the bodys needs are not met, problems become much more serious and can include depression, heart disease and cancer.
+Over time, if the body does not meet its needs, the problems become much more severe, including depression, heart disease and cancer.

-Boosting your level of EFAs, by diet or supplementation, can help skin conditions, boost mental clarity, reduce the risk of heart disease and help inflammatory conditions such as arthritis.
+Boosting your level of EFAs by diet or supplementation can help skin conditions.
+It can also increase mental clarity, reduce the risk of heart disease and help inflammatory conditions such as arthritis.

-Some of the best foods for linoleic acid are: sunflower seeds, sesame seeds and pumpkin seeds (and cold pressed oils from these sources), almonds, pecans and walnuts.
-Plants such as borage and evening primrose contain a direct source of GLA a fatty acid one step down from linoleic acid.
+Some of the best foods for linoleic acid are sunflower seeds, sesame and pumpkin seeds (and cold-pressed oils from these sources), almonds, pecans and walnuts.
+Plants such as borage and evening primrose contain a direct source of GLA – a fatty acid one step down from linoleic acid.

-Some of the best foods for Omega 3 fatty acids are oily fish in the form of salmon, mackerel, tuna and herring (these are particularly high in both EPA and DHA Omega3 fatty acids which are very important for brain and heart health).
-The best vegetarian sources of alpha-linolenic acid are linseed (flax) seeds and oil.
+Some of the best foods for Omega 3 fatty acids are oily fish, salmon, mackerel, tuna and herring.
+These are exceptionally high in both EPA and DHA – Omega 3 fatty acids, crucial for brain and heart health.

-If healthy, you can make prostaglandins from linoleic acid and alpha-linolenic acid, but if you have a history of allergies in your family you may be atopic and have a problem with conversion.
-In this case supplementation of GLA may be appropriate.
+If healthy, you can make prostaglandins from linoleic acid and alpha-linolenic acid.
+Still, if you have a history of allergies in your family, you may be atopic and have a problem with the conversion.
+In this case, supplementation of GLA may be appropriate.

-A number of essential vitamins and minerals act as co-factors for the fatty acid conversion, a deficiency of these nutrients can inhibit prostaglandin formation.
-Try to ensure your diet is high in Vitamin B6, magnesium, biotin, calcium and zinc.
-Avoid trans-fats (as found in hydrogenated fats, margarines etc), coffee and alcohol all of which inhibit essential fatty acid metabolism.
+Some essential vitamins and minerals act as co-factors for fatty acid conversion; a deficiency of these nutrients can inhibit prostaglandin formation.
+Ensure your diet is high in Vitamin B6, magnesium, biotin, calcium and zinc.
+Avoid trans-fats, coffee and alcohol – all inhibiting essential fatty acid metabolism.

 Balance of Omega 3 and 6 fatty acids is critical to prostaglandin metabolism.
-Omega 3 fats help drive the Omega 6 pathway, when out of balance inflammatory prostaglandins may be formed.
+Omega 3 fats help drive the Omega 6 pathway.